LeonardoMancilha/leonardomancilha.github.io/README.md

 - **Experience:** I'm looking for my first opportunity;
 - **Projects:** It presents some developed projects with a direct link to the respective codes on GitHub;

-In addition to the website is available in Portuguese and English
+In addition, the website is available in Portuguese and English

 ---